KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Sonos by CFenner](https://github.com/CFenner/MMM-Sonos)

-1. There are no specific keywords in 'package.json'.
-We would use them as tags on the module list page.
-Add a few meaningful terms to the keywords in the package.json.
-Not just “magicmirror” or “module”.
-2. Typo: Found `Magic Mirror` in file `MMM-Sonos.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-Sonos.js`: Replace it with `MagicMirror²`.
-3. Deprecated: Found `new Buffer(` in file `README.md`: This is deprecated.
+2. Deprecated: Found `new Buffer(` in file `README.md`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Sonos by tbouron](https://github.com/tbouron/MMM-Sonos)